mczph/mczph/README.md

 Like watching VTubers in my free time.

-Also plays Blue Archive and various Music Games.
+Also plays Blue Archive and various Music Games like Arcaea and OSU.

 Bad Zenscript user,don't know how to use Crafttweaker advancedly.